kwaroran/character-card-spec-v3/concepts.md

 This decorator makes lorebook entry only active after a N turns of the conversation.

+This can be implemented as as: if user's message count is not greater than N, then the lorebook entry would not be active.

 ### @@activate_only_every N

 This decorator makes lorebook entry only active every N turns of the conversation.

+This can be implemented as as: if user's message count is not divisible by N, then the lorebook entry would not be active.

 ### @@keep_activate_after_match